yasirkula/UnityDynamicPanels/README.md

 ![dynamic_panels_canvas](Images/4.png)

 To add a new free panel using the Dynamic Panels Canvas component, simply click the **Add New** button under the *Free Panels* section.
 Then, click the + button to start adding tabs to that panel.
-Each tab has 4 properties: the content (*RectTransform*) that will be displayed while the tab is active, a label, an optional icon, and the minimum size of the content associated to the tab.
+Each tab has 4 properties: the content (*RectTransform*) that will be displayed while the tab is active, a label, an optional icon, and the minimum size of the content associated with the tab.
 To remove a free panel, select a tab inside the panel and click the **Remove Selected** button.

 You can create docked panels by using the buttons under the *Docked Panels* section.
 To create a panel that is docked to the edge of the Dynamic Panels Canvas, use the buttons next to "*Dock new panel to canvas:*".
 You can click a panel inside the preview zone (immediately under the *Docked Panels* section) and edit its tabs.
 You can also dock a panel to the selected panel using the buttons next to "*Dock new panel inside:*".